-Every year, many businesses across the globe promote their work to support women on International Women's Day, thus turning attention to the gender pay gap.
+Every year, many businesses across the globe tend to promote their work to support women on International Women's Day (March 8), thus turning attention to the Gender Pay Gap.

 Let's take a look.